GalloDaSballo/badger-onchain-rewards/README.md

-# RewardsManager - NOT AUDITED - WIP - USE AT OWN RISK
+# RewardsManager - NOT AUDITED - WIP - USE AT OWN RISK - UNDISCLOSED VULNERABILITIES!!!!
+DO NOT USE!!!
 DO NOT USE IN PROD, there are known vulnerabilities!!!!

 Allows to vest rewards based on time spent